Star Fox 64: Development

-While Imamura was credited solely as Star Fox 64's art director, he would actually be responsible for many other aspects of the game, from planning, to writing the overall plot, instructing the composers on what kind of music he wanted for it, and coming up with the gameplay mechanics and graphics, later describing it as "the game of his life".
+While Imamura was credited solely as Star Fox 64's art director, he would actually be responsible for many other aspects, from planning, to writing the overall plot, instructing the composers on what kind of music he wanted for it, and coming up with the gameplay mechanics and graphics, later describing it as "the game of his life".
 Miyamoto had two overall goals and themes for Star Fox 64: The first was to create a more fleshed out Star Fox game, as they weren't able to achieve a high enough processing speed for the original Star Fox because of hardware limitations.
 The other goal was also to retain some of the best elements from the then-cancelled Star Fox 2, not wanting all of that development teams' efforts to go to waste.
-As such, the development team, which was composed primarily of different staff members from those who worked on Star Fox and Star Fox 2, barring certain alumni such as Miyamoto and Imamura, cribbed heavily from the work that had been done in those two games, stating in an interview that roughly 30% of 64s gameplay came from the original game, roughly 60% came from the cancelled sequel, and the remaining 10% was original work done during development.
-In particular, Miyamoto said: "All-Range Mode, Multi-Player Mode and the Star Wolf scenario all came from Star Fox 2".
+As such, the development team, which was composed primarily of different staff members from those who worked on Star Fox and Star Fox 2, barring certain alumni such as Miyamoto and Imamura, cribbed heavily from the work that had been done in those two games, with the former estimating that roughly 60% of 64s concepts came from the original game, 30% from the cancelled sequel, and the remaining 10% was original work done during development.
+In particular, Miyamoto said that "All-Range Mode, Multi-Player Mode and the Star Wolf scenario all came from Star Fox 2".
 In regards to the All-Range mode, Morita reportedly worked on this aspect in secret initially as an experiment, inspired by what he saw from Star Fox 2.
 The game's branching pathways were meant to act as a middle ground between the original Star Fox's static difficulty routes and also Star Fox 2s more free-form gameplay.
 At some point in development, it was decided to include extra NPC characters such as Bill and Katt as a way to enhance the experience based on player interactions, to make their choices in the branching paths feel like they mattered.